 There was a chance Anna was in trouble right now though, but that much was kind of beyond the point.

 Either way, new guests entered the room a few minutes later and none of them looked to be there for a fight, be it good or bad.
 And eventually, the silence was broken once more.
 The three new arrivals took sits on the big oval table in silence, two of them being the man in suits from earlier and the third one managing to draw Annabeth’s eyes.

 This one was a young woman, or maybe just a slightly older girl, with straight well-groomed hair, wearing a southern kimono and displaying her fox ears and half a dozen tails.
-Her clothes, hair and fur all had the same dark-blue and black color scheme, and she had a regal aura that was quite hard to ignore.
+Her clothes, hair, and fur all had the same eye-catching dark blue and black color scheme, in special her raven-colored hair.
+And the overall regal aura the fox girl had was quite hard to ignore.

-How beautiful the fox-girl only added some extras to the growing smile on Anna’s face.
+How beautiful she has only added some extras to the growing smile on Anna’s face.